Canadian Premier Junior Hockey League: History

 For the 2018–19 season, the league announced additions of the Brampton Royals, Muskoka Anglers, Niagara-on-the-Lake Nationals, Universel College Unik, and Wexford Raiders.
 The Lake Erie Eagles left the league after one season citing insurance and travel costs.
 The Nationals left for the Greater Metro Junior A Hockey League, joining the Jr. Sharpshooters, instead of the joining the CPJHL.
 The league then announced the addition of the Shawville Express.
 Universel College Unik was removed from the league website prior to the release of the 2018–19 schedule, the Bracebridge Pioneers were removed after the schedule was released, while Shawville postponed their start and then announced they would join the next season.
 During the season, the Brampton Royals' franchise was revoked by the league and given to an organization called the Greater Toronto Jaguars under new ownership.
 The Jaguars were also removed from the schedule in December 2018.

 Following the 2018–19 season, the ownership of the league was transferred from founder Stephane Laveault to Smiths Falls Settlers' general manager Barry DeGray.
 The expansion teams for the 2019–20 season was announced as the Langton Royals, Le Bécard de Senneterre, and Les Buffalos de Ferme-Neuve.
 In the first week of the season, the Grey Highlands Hawks were removed from the league and the Essa Stallions relocated to Coldwater as the Severn Stallions.
 On February 15, 2020, the league banned team owner Brian Fish for life for repeatedly not upholding the contract obligations to his players and terminated both his teams, the Muskoka Anglers and Scarborough Wexford Raiders, midseason.
-Prior to playing the for the league playoff championship between the Seaforth Generals and Le Bécard de Senneterre, the series was cancelled due to the onset of the COVID-19 pandemic on March 12, 2020.
+Prior to playing for the league playoff championship between the Seaforth Generals and Le Bécard de Senneterre, the series was cancelled due to the onset of the COVID-19 pandemic on March 12, 2020.

 Due to the ongoing restrictions during the pandemic, the league did not play a 2020–21 season with only a few teams playing a couple of exhibition games in late 2020.
 In a July 2021 league update, CPJHL president Barry DeGray stated the league would focus on reduced travel with teams only located in Eastern Ontario and Western Quebec.
 The league announced a new team called Montreal-Est Oilers, but the announcement was removed a couple of weeks later.
 In September 2021, a schedule was announced with four teams: Les Buffalos de Ferme-Neuve, Maniwaki Mustangs, Smiths Falls Settlers, and Universal College.
 Le Bécard de Senneterre announced they would not be participating in the season.
 A week before the 2021–22 season was scheduled to begin, the league cancelled the season.

 As of August 2022, the league appears to be defunct.